aspittel/learn-code-from-us/README.md

 ## Software Requirements

-You will need the following software to be installed in order to build the code within this repository:
+You will need the following softwares to be installed on your computer in order to build/run the code within this repository:

 - A git Client
-- A Text Editor
+- A Text Editor (IDE)
 - [Node](https://nodejs.org/en/)

 ## Set up instructions

-- Clone the repo
+- Clone the repo by click the green colored button at the top right.
+- Navigate to the project folder `learn-from-us` after cloning.
-- run `npm install` within the `learn-from-us` directory
+- run `npm install` within the `learn-from-us` directory.
-- run `npm start` within the same directory
+- run `npm start` within the same directory.